 Now each previously unthinned location $s^*$ has a chance to thin a point at $s$, but there is no guarantee even if the two are very close.

 We can consider the deterministic version as a special case of the probabilistic one.
-The beautiful thing about this generalization is that it does not change the form of the label scattering distribution in \eqref{labScat} and every result in what follows can be expressed in terms of the $[0,1]$ valued shadow function $\cH$, however we choose to define it.
-Various other extensions can also readily be handled such as location dependent and/or random radius $R$, but we stay clear of those for simplicity.
+This generalization does not change the form of the label scattering distribution in \eqref{labScat} and every result in what follows can be expressed in terms of the $[0,1]$ valued shadow function $\cH$, however we choose to define it.
+Various other extensions can also readily be handled such as location-dependent and/or random radius $R$, but we stay clear of those for simplicity.